 These examples showcased instances of government profligacy and the IA was taken on record by the Hon’ble Court in April 2013.
 The apex court, by the order passed on April 23, 2014 constituted a three-member panel to suggest guidelines for regulating Government advertisements after studying the best practices in other jurisdictions.

-SC STRIKES DOWN DRACONIAN SEC 66 (A) OF IT ACT
+STRIKING DOWN OF DRACONIAN SEC 66 (A) OF IT ACT

 The freedom to air one’s views, howsoever inconvenient or annoying, is the life-line of any democratic institution and any attempt to stifle, suffocate or gag this right would sound the death knell of democracy.
 The Government of India passed the IT Act, 2000, which was later amended by the parliament in the wake of Mumbai terror attacks in November 2008, and it was felt that despite good intentions it encroached on the citizens’ Freedom of Expression.